demisto/content/Packs/FeedMISP/Integrations/FeedMISP/README.md

 Retrieved 7 indicators.

 ## Additional Information
-If you experience a timeout error while fetching indicators, the following query configurations may be helpful for you.
+If you experience a timeout error while fetching indicators, the following query configuration may be helpful for you.

 You can configure the feed to return results from the last 24 hours as shown below:
 ```json